xpipe-io/xpipe/README.md

 - Easily create and manage all kinds of remote connections at one location
 - Securely stores all information exclusively on your computer and encrypts all secret information
-- Allows you to share connection configurations to any other trusted party through shareable URLs
+- Share connection configurations to any other trusted party through shareable URLs
+- Create desktop shortcuts to open your connections

 <img src="https://user-images.githubusercontent.com/72509152/213240153-3f742f03-1289-44c3-bf4d-626d9886ffcf.png" alt="drawing" height="450"/>